MarioLegenda/blue-dot/README.md

 7. Service statements
 8. Prepared execution
 9. Repositories
-10. Filters
-    * Using configuration filters
-    * Using filters in code
-11. Statement builder
+10. Statement builder
-12. Promise interface and getting the result
+11. Promise interface and getting the result
     * Introduction
     * PromiseInterface
     * Entity result object
+12. Filters
+    * A list of possibilities
+    * Using configuration filters
 13. Imports
 14. Conclusion
+15. Setting up tests

 ## 1. Introduction

-**BlueDot** is a database abstraction layer that works with pure sql but returns domain objects that you can work with.
+**BlueDot** is a MySQL database abstraction layer that works with plain sql but returns domain objects that you can work with.
 It's configuration based and requires minimal work and setup to start working with it.
 The reason I created this tool is simple free time and the need for a better tool to handle plain SQL.
 Hope someone will find it useful.

+You can use this tool in a small to mid level project but I would not recommend using it for enterprise projects.
+I used it in a mid level project and only on certain places and it worked very well.
+Don't use it as the only tool to work with MySQL but as a supplement to Doctrine or Propel in instances where you need fast database lookup.

+You can also use it in database intensive migrations where you have tens of millions rows of data and you need to change it as fast as possible with minimal memory consumption.
+Since BlueDot is using plain SQL and does not track object or previously executed queries like Doctrine or Propel, it is a fast alternative to use it alongside Phinx, for example.

+You can also use it in simple CRUD operations on applications like blogs or in instances where you work with large quantities of data.

-This documentation is written in a way in which you will first learn how to execute sql queries but getting the result and manipulating it is covered in *Chapter 9: Promise interface*
+This documentation is written in a way in which you will first learn how to execute sql queries but getting the result and manipulating it is covered in *Chapter 12: Promise interface and getting the result*

 ## 2. Installation